bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.8 =
+* Fix - Numeric values were not displayed in user booking list
+* Dev - Add hooks to allow to set other product types as "Activity"

 = 1.7.7 - 2019/07/02 =
 * Fix - Add to cart on event click didn't work on WC product pages
 * Fix - The event specified in URL was not selected by default on admin Bookings page